ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ## Closures

-*Closures* are directly related to shadowing.
-As introduced in [Same-Level Shadowing](#same-level-shadowing] section, a closure uses the preceding name binding, even after that name is redefined.
+As introduced in [Same-Level Shadowing](#same-level-shadowing] section, a *closure* uses the preceding name binding, even after that name is redefined.
 In other words, it's *enclosed* between two different definitions; it will never compute the name binding that comes after it.
 That's why it is called a closure.

 The following sequence of definitions and expressions illustrates what a closure is:
 ```ocaml